 COURT REFORM ON TRIAL is a recognized study of innovation in the process of criminal justice, and why it so often fails—despite the best intentions of judges, administrators, and reformers.
 The arc of innovation to disappointment is analyzed for such ideas as bail reform, pretrial diversion, speedy trials, and determinate sentencing.
 A much-maligned system of [...]Full Story »

-David Nelken adds new preface and paperback to his award-winning study The Limits of the Legal Process
+David Nelken adds new preface, and paperback and ebooks, to his award-winning study The Limits of the Legal Process

 This classic and path-breaking study in the sociology of law has won multiple academic awards for its insight, clarity, and broad import in examining the UK’s Rent Acts and landlord behavior over a period of time in the 1960s and 1970s.
 Not just a revelation of the unintended consequences of well-meaning tenant reforms–though it certainly [...]Full Story »